 If you have any difficulties with the submission process, please just email your submission to firstname.lastname@example.org

-The submissions for competitive papers and panels will close on Mon., 19 September 2022.
+The submissions for competitive papers and panels will close on Mon., 26 September 2022 (extended deadline).

 Submissions for the Doctoral Colloquium (DC) will close on Mon., 7 November 2022.